sennett/android-easy-transfer/README.md

 # Todo

-You moved to a scanner.
-Uncomment line 104 in adb-wrapper and find out why this is not being reported back up the chain.

-Or find how to update the CLI UI.
-Perhaps a reference can be passed to `CopyFileToDevice` and the CLI UI can be updated directly.

 # Usability notes

 Copying files to the device:

-- need to show in parallel
-- need to choose directory to upload to (listen to directory to copy entire directory, or have some CLI entry to create the directory - better - would need to copy another directory with a file in it, then delete the file)
+- need to choose directory to upload to (listen to directory to copy entire directory, or have some CLI input option to create the directory - better - would need to copy another directory with a file in it, then delete the file)

 # Setup